shakeel-faiz/FF/11Nov-03/05-dvd-dos-2per.md

 If you encounter .dvd files related to MS-DOS, they are likely historical artifacts and their relevance in modern computing is limited.
 Today, hardware drivers are typically distributed as executables, dynamic-link libraries (DLLs) or other file types specific to the operating system being used.

+## How to open DVD file?

+They are not meant to be opened by user and are used by system.
+Programs that open or reference DVD files include

+- **Microsoft MS-DOS** (Windows)

 ## References
 * [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS)